AgoraIO-Solutions/server_side_custom_video_source/README.md

       uid is the agora user id (optional)

       abr is the 'audio bitrate' in bits/second.
 You should use 50000 for voice applications and 250000 for high definition music

+      To enable media encryption, on your server add a file /tmp/nginx_agora_appid.txt.
+This file should have Agrora App Id and the encryption key.
+Currently only SM4_128_ECB is supported.

+      sample nginx_agora_appid.txt:
+      402xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+      12345ABCDx

+      add &enc=1 to enable encryption (&enc=0) to disable it (optional)

       &end=true is required to terminate the params